Adam-Rohde/Adam-Rohde.github.io/Projects.md

 guidelines for determining when sample selection threatens internal validity, it is now possible to conduct a more formal and rigorous treatment that determines when causal effect estimates in the given sample have been biased by sample selection processes, when the correct estimate can be recovered, and how.
-To this end we propose a formal graphical criteria for unbiased, internally valid causal effect estimates, and provide tools enabling researchers to easily determine how sample selection may bias their estimates of causal effects across their study sample, as well as what might be able to be done to correct any bias.
+To this end we propose a formal graphical criterion for unbiased, internally valid causal effect estimates, and provide tools enabling researchers to easily determine how sample selection may bias their estimates of causal effects across their study sample, as well as what might be able to be done to correct any bias.

 ---

 ### Sensitivity Analysis for Endogenous Sample Selection Bias (In Progress)
 with Chad Hazlett